 But there was a dark period between 1999 and 2005 when United were distinctly under-stocked in the goalkeeping department.

-Fresh from their brilliant treble-winning season of 1998-1999, the legendary Peter Schmeichel opted to leave the club, leaving Sir Alex Ferguson with a huge gap to fill.
+Fresh from their brilliant treble-winning season of 1998-1999, the legendary Peter Schmeichel decided to leave the club – and that left Sir Alex Ferguson with a huge gap to fill.

-And while few of us would dare to question Fergie’s wisdom, some of the men he choose to don the ‘keeper gloves after Schmeichel were questionable at best.
+And while few of us would dare to question Fergie’s wisdom, some of the men he brought in to don the goalie gloves after Schmeichel were questionable at best.

 Look away now, United fans, because some of these were pretty horrendous.